2019 Bali United F.C. season: September–December

 Irfan Bachdim scored an amazing free-kick against Persipura to keep Bali United's unbeaten record at home alive.

 Bali United got their first point in November when they draw in away game against PSS.
 It was their first match of the four away matches in a row.
 They were again dropped two points against Persipura.
 Yohanis Tjoe scored to put Persipura in front in the 33rd minute.
 Bali United replied with two goals from Platje and Lilipaly, but todd Ferre in stoppage time equalized for the home team.
 Bali United dropped point even more where they lost 0–1 to PSIS and PSM.
 With Borneo, Persipura, and Madura United unable to won their respective matches in week 29, Bali United knew before their game against Persib that they need only four points to guarantee their status as champions.
 Kim Kurniawan opened the scoring for the visitors just before half-time, and in spite of Supardi Nasir's own goal equalized after Spasojević failed to converted a penalty, Persib led again with a quick counter.
 Bali United responded by scoring twice in six minute; Spasojević place the ball past I Made Wirawan with a back heel and Lilipaly shot after receiving long pass from Wawan Hendrawan.
-They closed November with only one points to clinch their first ever Liga 1 title.
+They closed November with only one point to clinch their first ever Liga 1 title.

 Bali United recorded a 2–0 win against Semen Padang on 2 December 2019 to secure their first league title, even though before the game ended they were confirmed to be champions because Borneo failed to win at away to PSM in a match that was completed 30 minutes earlier.
 Spasojević, who was re-appointed captain in this match scored a brace ensuring a 17-point advantage in the standings.
 After clinched the title last week, Bali United went against Persipura at home without all of their foreign players and most were not regular players.
 Mamadou Samassa scored the goal for the visitors with a free-kick, but Irfan Bachdim keep their unbeaten streak at home alive with his free-kick.
 TIRA-Persikabo really ended Bali United's unbeaten streak at home with a narrow 1–0 win over the home team.
 At Kanjuruhan Stadium, Bali United second-tier squad lost 3–2 to Arema.
 Aldino Herdianto scored his first ever goal for Bali United in this match.
 Bali United's final game of the league season was against Madura United.
 They conceded goal from Aleksandar Rakić and Beto Gonçalves that tarnishes the trophy presentation at home.